0atman/trebetherick.net/content/trebetherick-snapshot.md

-## A Snapshot Of Trebetherick - Brian Oaten - Born and Lived In Trebetherick
+## A Snapshot Of Life in Trebetherick
+- Brian Oaten - Born and Lived In Trebetherick 1939 to Today

 ## THE HAVEN - 1906